-This will cover about 15 square kilometres.
+This covers about 22 square kilometres.

 Most of the sphagnum we plant is grown for us and supplied as plug plants.
 The plugs are planted by hand, normally about 1 metre apart.